** NOTE: This is Part One of a Troutbitten series on fly fishing for trout through the winter months. Part Two is here.

 The wool gloves are inexpensive, but they last a long time.
 They’re also easily washed and dried in a regular laundry cycle.

 I pair them up, wrapped with two rubber bands.
-Bunched like this, they are easily stashed away, and I carry an extra, dry set in the back of my vest.
+Bunched together, they are easily stashed away.
+And I carry an extra, dry set in the back of my vest.